-Having a closed account with an open balance may affect your credit.
-Because credit models look at credit utilization a lot, which is how much percent off your credit limit you’re using (never use more than 9%).
-If you have a closed account with an open balance, then aversely your utilization will be above 100% which may be very damaging to your credit.
+Having a closed account with an open balance may affect your credit because credit models look at credit utilization a lot, which is how much percent of your credit limit you’re using (never use more than 9%).
+If you have a closed account with an open balance, then your utilization will obviously be above 100%, which may be very damaging to your credit.

-If you’re only closing the credit card because of a high APR, then you might rather want to balance transfer the open balance to one of these great 0% APR credit cards, before closing the card.
-Make sure, though, that you apply for a new account before you close the old one because once you close the old account your credit will be damaged and you might not get approved for the new account.
+If you’re only closing the credit card because of a high APR, then you might want to rather balance transfer the open balance to one of these great 0% APR credit cards, before closing the card.
+Make sure though, that you apply for a new card before you close the old one because once you close the old card, your credit will be damaged and you might not get approved for the new card.

 Keep in mind that when you close an account you might lose reward points that you have accumulated on the account, so make sure to cash the points out before closing the account.

 Can a credit card issuer close my account with an open balance?